visrealm/pico9918/README.md

 There are two main variants of the hardware.

-### v1.1 (formerly v1.0 and v0.4)
+### v1.x (v1.2, v1.1, v1.0 and v0.4)

-PICO9918 v1.1 is the single board version which doesn't require a piggy-backed Pi Pico.
+PICO9918 v1.2 is the single board version which doesn't require a piggy-backed Pi Pico.
 This is the version you can currently buy pre-assembled from Tindie and ArcadeShopper.

 <p align="left"><a href="img/pico9918_v1_0_sm.png"><img src="img/pico9918_v1_0_sm.png" alt="PICO9918 v0.4" width="720px"></a></p>